Legoless/DesignKit/README.md

 Compatibility
 ========

-The framework requires iOS 7.
+The framework requires iOS 7 or Mac OS X 10.9.

 Contributions
 ======